Pranjal31/NoMatterBot/PROCESS.md

 Story points: 1

-When assignnes start working on their stories, they move the cards to "In progress" column.
-The kanban borad status:
+When assignees start working on their stories, they move the cards to "In progress" column.
+The kanban board status:\
 ![ ](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/dev/scrumban/Iteration1/Process-26_10.png)

 Once the assignees have finished developing and testing the stories on their local machines, they create a pull request to merge their respective branches in the dev branch.
 Other developers from the team review their code and approve the merge request or recommend changes if needed.
-During this phase the story cards are moved from "In progress" to "In review" column, our kanban board status was:
+During this phase the story cards are moved from "In progress" to "In review" column, our kanban board status was:\
 ![ ](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/dev/scrumban/Iteration1/Process_Sprint_1_In_Review.png)

 If the changes are recommended on the pull request, the assignee keeps working on them until the pull request is approved.
 Once it is approved, the story cards move from "In review" to "Done" column.

-The final state of the kanban board at the end of the iteration 1:
+The final state of the kanban board at the end of the iteration 1:\
 ![ ](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/dev/scrumban/Iteration1/Process_Sprint_1_Done.png)

 ##### Iteration 2 (Sat Nov 2 -- Fri Nov 8th)